Skip to content

 viewName string Yes Page name

-loadTime number Yes Page loading time (nanosecond-level timestamp)
+loadTime number Yes Page load time (nanosecond level timestamp)

 API - startView